singhyaten/Drupal8-Basic-Form-ALter/bssa/README.md

 ### Manually

- * Simple imstallation process like other contrib modules
+ * Simple installation process like other contrib modules

 ## Usage